ETM1123/divvy-data-pipeline/tutorial.md

 ## Step 2: Ingest data with Airflow
 In this section, we'll cover how to set up our data orchestration tool Apache Airflow.
 Apache Airflow is an open-source platform to programmatically author, schedule, and monitor workflows.
 It allows us to define complex workflows as directed acyclic graphs (DAGs) of tasks and dependencies, and manage their execution in a highly scalable and distributed environment.
+It is important to note that Docker is a prerequisite for using Apache Airflow, and we assume that you have a basic understanding of Docker.
+However, if you need a quick refresher, we have included a Docker crash course in the resources section to help you get started.
 - Resources:
   - [airflow-docs](https://airflow.apache.org/docs/)
   - [docker-crash-course](https://www.youtube.com/watch?v=3c-iBn73dDE&t=2s)